Last week, President Obama

 "If the Zionist entity wants to repeat its past errors, its death will be inevitable," he said.

-One Democrat member of the Congress is not impressed:
+One Democrat member of the Congress is

 A Jewish Democratic U.S. congressman slammed President Obama for reappointing an ambassador to Syria.